pigeonowo/pigeonowo/README.md

 - 👋 Hi, I’m @pigeonowo
-- 👀 I’m interested in maps
+- 👀 I’m interested in backend applications and learning about scaling them
-- 🌱 I’m currently learning rust and zig
-- 💞️ I’m looking to collaborate on backend applications for anything
 - 📫 reach me on Discord Pigeon OwO#4691

 <!---